vmyazin/vasilymt/content/articles/choose-city-for-digital-nomad.md

 There are some cities that are excellent in everything except crime rates (Rio De Janeiro, Medellin).

 It varies for men and women, and LGBT folks.
-Men can generally endure a higher risk environment, while more vulnerable travelers will be more comfortable in well-known safer places (Bangkok, Budapest, Berlin, Lisbon).
+Men can generally endure a higher-risk environment, while more vulnerable travelers will be more comfortable in well-known safer places (Bangkok, Budapest, Berlin, Lisbon).

 For beginner nomads of all backgrounds, it’s recommended to settle into the new lifestyle in a widely recognized safe city.
 It could be even in your own country if it makes you feel more secure.